 As an occupational therapist, you'll assess people's needs, and use your expertise and experiences to co-create plans to help them re-engage in everyday life, despite their health and social difficulties.

 In University we’ll support you to take a whole-person approach to both mental and physical health, and wellbeing.
 On placement, you’ll experience various settings including community services, NHS Trusts, local authorities and private providers.
 Most of your theory will be taught in Year 1, alongside preparation for placements.
-In Year 2, you’ll spend most of your time out on block placements, which last around 5-6 weeks each.
+In Year 2, you’ll spend most of your time out on block placements.
 Read more about placements

 We’ll prepare you for your future career, through our skills facilities, access to specialist occupational therapy equipment and training provision with expert lecture practitioners.
-You’ll benefit from being part of the School of Allied Health, with interprofessional learning opportunities, resilience and wellbeing being integral to the course.
+You’ll benefit from being part of the School of Allied Health and Social Care, with interprofessional learning opportunities, resilience and wellbeing being integral to the course.

 On graduation you’ll be eligible to apply for registration with the Health and Care Professions Council and Royal College of Occupational Therapists.